Once all guests have embarked, a mandatory safety drill will be conducted before Silver Explorer leaves Otaru.

 Today we intend to visit a Steller sea lion rookery on the north side of Cape Severozapadniy.
 If we manage to land, we will walk along a sometimes waterlogged dirt road which leads to a blind overlooking the rookery.
 Apart from the sea lions arctic foxes can often be seen – they are curious, and will watch us from a safe distance.

 Before lunch Silver Explorer will sail to Nikolskoye, which was established in 1826 by fur traders.
 This fishing village on Bering Island has colourful buildings and an Orthodox Church -one of Russia’s newest and one of the eastern-most- and a small museum where we will learn about the Aleut people and their culture.
 It also contains much information on Bering, as well as the bones of a Steller’s sea cow.
-During our visit we will enjoy a concert and be entertained by a presentation of local games.

 Day 12 — At sea and Petropavlovsk-Kamchatskiy, Russia